cgabriel5/snippets/README.md

 # snippets

-An online personal reference of snippets, concepts, and boiler code I have made/documented/found while my time programming.
+A personal collection of snippets, concepts, and boiler code I have made/documented/found over the course of my developing journey.

 ### Purpose